prcutler/awesome-macropad/README.md

 - [Multiple Timers](https://github.com/alpiepho/MacroPad-timers) by alpiepho, a timer application that implements a set of 12 independent timers.
 - [BuildPad](https://github.com/willgorman/buildpad) by willgorman, a build automation tool for viewing and launching Jenkins jobs.
 - [The Macropad 4chord MIDI](https://github.com/deckerego/Macropad_4chord_MIDI) is built to play simple chord progressions as a MIDI device on a rp2040 MacroPad by deckerego.
+- [App Pad](https://github.com/kbaskett248/adafruit_macropad) An advanced port of Adafruit's Macropad application that adds switching macros by keys, OS-specific variants, double-tap support, and callback timers by kbaskett248.

 ## Games
 - [Macro Whack](https://github.com/coryflucas/macro-whack), a whack-a-mole style game for the MacroPad) by Cory Flucas